Need to Know

-If you’re thinking of applying for VA Pension Aid & Attendance benefits for yourself or someone you love, you need to know that it can be a long, hard slog.
-While you can’t control the VA bureaucracy, try these five tips to get the best possible results.
+If you’re thinking of applying for VA Pension Aid & Attendance benefits for yourself or someone you love, these tips will help you get the best possible results.

-5. Don’t assume you don’t qualify.
+- Don’t assume you don’t qualify.
 Just because someone you know tried and failed to qualify doesn’t mean the same thing will happen to you.
-Knowledgeable experts can help you determine whether your veteran might be eligible. —Kimbrough Law
+Kimbrough Law

 Fun to Do